Andriamanitra/codescuffle/README.md

 * I want to keep everything open source and open for anyone to contribute
 * I'm hesitant to use cloud providers for this project, I'd rather just self-host to keep it simple (+ it makes it super easy and approachable for anyone to host a copy locally for development)
 * Oracle Fn seems cool, probably more complicated to set up than docker containers though

+## API specification

+Every end point is and will be thoroughly documented using OpenAPI Specification in file [openapi.yaml](./openapi.yaml).
+You can look at the current version in [Swagger editor](https://editor.swagger.io/).
+Easiest way to import the spec is to click "File -> Import URL" and paste this URL: `https://raw.githubusercontent.com/Andriamanitra/codescuffle/main/openapi.yaml`

 ## Adding languages